Pyrestone/jetson-fan-ctl/README.md

 ## Requirements:

 ### Hardware
-I recommend you use the barrel jack with a 4A power supply

-Additionally, you will need a 5V PWM fan for this to make any sense.
+You will need a 5V PWM fan for this to make any sense.
 I used the **Noctua nf-a4x20 5V PWM** fan.

+Additionally, I recommend you use the barrel jack with a 4A power supply.

 ### Software
 I will assume you use the standard image on your jetson nano.